Satstef/SingSong/README.md

   `(venv) $ export DATABASE_URL=abspath to the folder`

   3. tell the application where is the schema.sql file.
-We suppose is in the same folder of DB file:
+We suppose is in the same folder. of DB file:

   `(venv) $ export DB_SCHEMA_URL=abspath to the folder`